-^G To cut objects from a diagram
+CP To cut objects from a flow chart

-- 1. Select the objects to cut. - 2.
+- 1. Select the objects you want to cut. - 2.
 Choose Cut from the Edit menu or press CTRL-X on the keyboard.

 Like Delete, when you cut selected objects, additional objects may be cut automatically.